vikiscience/Collaboration_and_Competition_with_Deep_Reinforcement_Learning/Report.md

 The Actor network architecture is sequential with 3 linear neuron layers and RELU as an activation function.
 State vector (a concatenation of Env state as seen by each Agent) is fed directly to the input layer, and the last layer's activation function is `tanh`.
 While the number of neurons in the first and second hidden layer is configurable (see variables `num_fc_1` and `num_fc_2` in `const.py`), the output layer has the dimensionality of the action space.
 Thus, Actor outputs the action only for the respective agent.

 The Critic network receives the concatenated states and actions vector as input.
 However, the actions are fed to the second hidden layer, whereas the states are fed to the input layer, as described in DDPG paper.
 Critic network has the same architecture as Actor, except that the output layer has 1 neuron without activation function.

+In `noise.py`, the classes for Ornstein-Uhlenbeck noise and epsilon decay are situated.

 Finally, Grid Search is implemented in `hyperparameter_search.py` in order to select the best Agent solving the given Environment.
 The script also documents what hyperparameter values were tested so far.
 Best resulting hyperparameters are already listed in `const.py`.